 After playing at full-back in the first three U20 Six Nations matches in February 2014, he scored a maiden try from the wing in the final game against Italy at Calvisano the following month.

 He was also part of the successful England side that won the World Rugby U20 Championship title later that year, where he crossed the whitewash six times in five matches.

 His first season as a full-time member of Saracens Academy was in 2013/14 and he has also been on the Rugby AASE programme at Oaklands College, St Albans where he studied A-level history, psychology and PE.

 His previous education was at Collier Street Church of England Primary and Sutton Valence School in Maidstone and at club level he played for Stanley Fort in Hong Kong (1997-2000) and Cranbrook in Kent (2000-11).
 It was there he enjoyed the benign influence of coaches David Morgan and Toby Miles.

-As a U16 hockey player, Earle had helped Sutton Valence to win the Kent Schools Championships.
-His dad has been a minis and junior coach at Cranbrook for 12 years.
+As a U16 hockey player, Nathan had helped Sutton Valence to win the Kent Schools Championships.
+His dad has been a minis and junior coach at Cranbrook for many years.

 35 points – 7T

 2014 F, S, I, It (2), A, Ar, I, SA